zenwork/custody/README.md

 1. Is it possible to pass a ref/pointer to the latest contract record rather than instance of a record or an id/key?
 1. `Artwork.daml`: Research how to implement state machine?
 1. `Artwork.daml`: Use stricter way than strings to define states (enums, constants, other tmeplate maybe)
+1. Fixed wallet issue in unsatisfactory way.
+It takes 4 calls to execute the transfer which results in too many updates to the wallets to make an audit of what occured clear.